updatecli/updatecli/README.md

 ```

 ## Usage
+The best way know how to use this tool is : `updateCli --help`

+### YAML {.yaml,.yml}
-A YAML configuration can be specified using `--config <yaml_file>`, it accepts either a single file or a directory, if a directory is specified, then it runs on every file inside.
+A YAML configuration can be specified using `--config <yaml_file>`, it accepts either a single file or a directory, if a directory is specified, then it runs recursively on every file inside the directory.

+### Go Templates {.tpl, tmpl}
-Another way to use this tool is by using go template files in place of YAML, in that case, updateCli accepts the parameter --values <yaml file> to specify YAML key value and then they can then referenced from the go template using {{ key.key2 }}.
+Another way to use this tool is by using go template files in place of YAML, in that case, updateCli can also use the parameter --values <yaml file> to specify YAML key value and then they can be referenced from the go template using {{ key.key2 }}.
 We also provide a custom function called requireEnd to inject any environment variable in the template example, `{{ requiredEnv "PATH" }}`.